III. B North - East Region

 (Routes toward Yambol and Burgas, Greece &Turkey borders)

-Next two routes are appropriate for bicyclists crossing BG from north to south toward BG/TU (Borders Checkpoints Lesovo & Malko Tarnovo) are given on the next map in left.
-Here is important to avoid the road E70, where the traffic is more intensive.
+The next two routes are appropriate for bicyclists crossing BG from north to south toward BG/TU (Borders Checkpoints Lesovo & Malko Tarnovo).
+The routes are shown on the next map in left.
+It is very important to avoid road E70, where the traffic can be quite heavy.

-From Ruse to Opaka to Popovo to Omurtag to Kotel to Pentacle to Yambol (to Border Checkpoint Lesovo).
+Ruse to Opaka to Popovo to Omurtag to Kotel to Pentacle to Yambol (to Border Checkpoint Lesovo);

-Here I will describe routes to TIcha (route a) and Varbitsa (route b), where are Kotlenski Pass and Varbishki Pass respectively, you know, a detail description for both passes can be seen in the Chapter I Passes in Balkan Sector I. C
+Here I will describe routes to TIcha (route a) and Varbitsa (route b), where Kotlenski Pass and Varbishki Pass are located.
+A detailed description of both passes can be seen in Chapter I Passes in Balkan Sector I. C

 For more detailed description I divide this route in 3 sectors: